FloriNNic/oxygen-scripting-comparison-action/README.md

 # Oxygen Validation Script

-This action triggers Oxygen Scripting to perform a validation on your repository files.
-All you have to do is to include this action in your workflow and choose the directory to be validated.
+This action triggers Oxygen Scripting to perform a comparison between two branches on your repository.
+All you have to do is to include this action in your workflow and choose the branches to compare.
 Find more info about workflows on https://docs.github.com/en/actions/using-workflows.

 # Requirements